What Is Bloat in Dogs and How Can You Prevent It?

 Large, Deep-Chested Dogs Are Most at Risk

 You and I call it bloat, but to veterinarians it’s gastric dilatation-volvulus (GDV).
-There are other terms associated with the condition: torsion, gastric torsion, gastric dilation, but they all mean the same thing . . . extreme danger for the dog in its grip.
+There are other terms associated with the condition, including torsion, gastric torsion, and gastric dilation, but they all mean that the dog is in extreme danger.

-Once the stomach completely twists (what the vets call volvulus) it cuts off its own blood flow, increasing the swelling (like when the lab tech applies a tourniquet to draw blood).
+Once the stomach completely twists (volvulus) it cuts off its own blood flow, increasing the swelling (like when the lab tech applies a tourniquet to draw blood).

 The stomach is now a sealed bag that continues to inflate with gas and digestive juices.
 As the stomach distends, it presses against other organs, causing contact damage and compression that cuts off the blood supply to those other organs.
 Total elapsed time: probably less than three hours.